-Generally, most areas where there is a seasonally designated ORV route would be open to ORVs from October 15 to March 14, primarily due to concerns about resource protection for birds and turtles during breeding and hatching/fledging periods and to minimize conflicts with high visitor use periods.
-Areas that would be seasonally designated vehicle-free would include SMAs and some village beaches.
-These seasonal vehicle-free areas would primarily occur during periods of high visitation and high resource sensitivity-the summer and shoulder season months.
-The spits and points would be closed to ORVs from March 15 to October 14 to provide resource protection.
-A pedestrian access corridor would be provided at Bodie Island Spit, Cape Point, and South Point although the corridor could close during the breeding season as resource protection buffers and closures are established.
-Existing soundside ORV access areas would be retained and designated as ORV routes, including existing primitive parking and designated boat launch areas.
-The Seashore would maintain posts and signage defining the location of the parking areas and ORV access routes on the soundside.
+1 would be seasonally designated vehicle-free would include SMAs and some village beaches.
+These 2 seasonal vehicle-free areas would primarily occur during periods of high visitation and high resource sensitivity-the summer and shoulder season months.
+The spits and points would be closed to ORVs 3 4 from March 15 to October 14 to provide resource protection.
+A pedestrian access corridor would be 5 provided at Bodie Island Spit, Cape Point, and South Point although the corridor could close during the 6 breeding season as resource protection buffers and closures are established.
+Existing soundside ORV 7 access areas would be retained and designated as ORV routes, including existing primitive parking and designated boat launch areas.
+The Seashore would maintain posts and signage defining the location of the 8 9 parking areas and ORV access routes on the soundside.